parf/Mongo-PHP-ORM/README.md

     M2 is a part of propitiatory Homebase framework
     M2 is licensed under MIT license (permissive free software licence)

-    Product is in stabilisation stage.
-Not used in production yet.
+    Product is in "gamma" stabilisation stage.
+Scheduled for production deployment in June 2012.

 # FEATURES (most important)
 * **ORM** with relations, calculated fields, field aliases